Skip to main content

 3. Younger consumers are more open to promotional messaging

-According to Sinch research, nearly all bank customers welcome messaging when it comes to potential bank fraud, but attitudes towards promotional messages differ widely by generation.
-Baby boomers are less likely to welcome these kinds of interactions (only 30% claims to please), while more than half of millennials and Gen Z say the same.
+According to Sinch research, nearly all banking customers welcome messaging regarding potential banking fraud, but attitudes toward promotional messages differ widely by generation.
+Baby boomers are least likely to welcome these types of interactions (only 30% of them say they welcome them), while more than half of millennials and Gen Z say the same.

 Generation-to-generation messaging attitudes for the banking sector